ahmadrazach/friend-recommend/README.md

-# Getting Started with Create React App
+# Friend Recommend

+- Technologies used:
+React, React Router,Tailwindcss
+Inline If with Logical && Operator
+.slice()

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).